 - More efficiency through machine learning

-State-of-the-art machine learning applications help human resources to shorten time-to-hire by proactively pre-selecting the most suitable candidates and making recommendations.
+-art machine learning applications help human resources to shorten time-to-hire by proactively pre-selecting the most suitable candidates and making recommendations.

 - Use chatbots